MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 Difference between C and C++
 C++ was developed as an extension of C, and both languages have almost the same syntax.
 The main difference between C and C++ is that C++ support classes and objects, while C does not.

+course syllabus & find out how this free program can work for you.
+Innovation In Education.
+Tuition-Free Credit.
+Learn At Your Own Pace.
+Fully online.
+Free Online Courses.